cweiske/jsonmapper/README.rst

     $jm->bStrictObjectTypeChecking = false;
     $jm->map(...);

-This can be used to automatically initialize DateTime objects from date strings.

 Disabling this strict object type checks may lead to problems, though:

-- When a class does not have a constructor or no constructor parameter, the value will get lost
+- When a class does not have a constructor or no constructor parameter, the value will get lost.
 - When the constructor has more than 1 required parameter, it will crash.
-- When the constructor's parameter type does not match the one of the data in JSON, it will crash
+- When the constructor's parameter type does not match the one of the data in JSON, it will crash.
-- ``@required`` properties will not be filled
+- ``@required`` properties will not be filled.

+A better alternative to disabling strict object type checking is to use the `$classFactories`__ property.

+.. __: #prop-classfactories

 .. note::
    The default value changed from ``false`` to ``true`` in version 5 to